mor-1/evaluation-guide/content/evaluation-guide/what-can-i-build.md

 These key platform features enable you to build legacy migration apps in Mendix:

-*  [High Availability](enterprise-capabilities/cloud-architecture#cloud-ha) is on offer for all app environments via the Mendix Cloud, ensuring zero downtime in the case of a Mendix Runtime outage.
+*  [High Availability](enterprise-capabilities/cloud-architecture#cloud-ha) is an option for all app environments running under an enterprise license on the Mendix Cloud.
+It ensures zero downtime in the case of a Mendix Runtime outage.
 *  [The Mendix Application Quality Monitor](app-lifecycle/quality-monitoring#quality-monitoring) provides benchmarks in the maintainability of apps based on the ISO 25010 standard, which ensures you are not just building tomorrow's legacy.
 *  [Integration options](app-capabilities/integration-overview) are on offer via an extensive array of Mendix tools for integrating with other systems.
 *  [Data migration tooling](app-capabilities/data-querying#migrate-from-existing)  is integrated in the Mendix Platform.
 For example, visual data mapping allows you to create the optimal data model for a new solution (with traceability back to a system of record), rather than simply recreating the legacy system's model.